 The control pressures check is used to evaluate how well the pressure cooker maintains a given pressure.
-The limits for pressure given by BS EN 12778 are below4:
+The limits for pressure given by BS EN 127788 are below:

-• Tolerance of +/- 20% of pressure declared by manufacturer, up to max. of +/-20kPa
+- Tolerance of +/- 20% of pressure declared by manufacturer, up to max. of +/-20kPa - Maximum pressure should not be greater than 150 kPa, or less than 4 kPa, when the device is in operation.

-4 from BS EN 12778 - 4.5.2.3
+8 from BS EN 12778 - 4.5.2.3

-- Maximum pressure should not be greater than 150 kPa, or less than 4 kPA, when the device is in operation. - The highest-pressure level shall be evaluated using data from the performance tests (Heating and Pressure-Cooking phases). - Does the pressure inside the EPC remain within the tolerances given above?
+- The highest-pressure level shall be evaluated using data from the performance tests (Heating and Pressure-Cooking phases). - Does the pressure inside the EPC remain within the tolerances given above?
 Yes / No - Record any comments.

-6.2 Pressure Indicator Functionality
+7.2 Pressure Indicator Functionality